LumKitty/VNyan-JSTV/README.md

 ### Setup - JSTV website:
 1. Visit https://joystick.tv/applications
 2. Create a new bot
 3. Fill in a username.
-This will be displayed in chat and should not be something generic like "VNyan"
+This will be displayed in chat and should be specific to you, not something generic like "VNyan"
 4. Make a note of the Application ID, Client ID and Client Secret
    <img width="870" height="1065" alt="image" src="https://github.com/user-attachments/assets/0769e318-3d1c-4b94-8d54-9804ae5ae308" />
+5. Give it all the permissions for now, I'll figure out what it actually needs later!
-5. Set the OAuth Redirect URL to http://localhost:6969
+6. Set the OAuth Redirect URL to http://localhost:6969

 ### Setup - VNyan
 6. Copy VNyan_JSTV.dll into .\VNyan\Items\Assemblies